This article will examine some online dating profile examples and tips for Seeking Arrangement members.

 Be Yourself – this links in with the above.
 Use your own ‘voice’ when typing your bio and selling yourself.
 Try not to sound like a box-ticking robot where you are going through the motions to attract as many dates as possible.
 People will sense that you are disingenuous; seasoned site users can spot a faker from a mile away, and as online dating fraud is a very real thing, it can start alarm bells ringing.
 People will swerve to avoid you as a result.
 Inject some humour into your profile to show you are human – but don’t go too far.
 It is very easy to think you are endearing yourself to others by being self-deprecating but never undersell yourself or write anything that could damage your chances (for example: ‘I’m bubbly and fun but could probably lose a few pounds lol’).

-Spellcheck is Your Friend – in today’s world of Twitter, WhatsApp and SMS texts, many people don’t place a lot of importance on spelling and grammar.
+Spellcheck is Your Friend – in the world of Twitter, WhatsApp and SMS texts, many people don’t place much importance on spelling and grammar.
 Don’t be that person.
 It is a fact that many people will dismiss a profile completely if it is poorly written, no matter how attractive you look or what you have accomplished in life.
 Take your time when writing anything before posting it on the dating website – if need be, use a Word or Pages document first and proofread it until your eyes water.
 With your bio, the right words are everything… but they have to be in the right order first!